4.73 from 11 votes

 One Ingredient Banana Ice Cream

-Homemade banana ice cream made with one simple ingredient – frozen bananas!
+Make banana ice cream with just one simple ingredient – frozen bananas.
 No ice cream maker needed.
-Just blend until creamy and serve.
+Just blend until creamy, freeze and serve!

 Prep Time: 10 minutes